Engee documentation

 cd( @__DIR__ )

-In this demonstration, we will run a simple programme that merely prints an informational message.
+In this demo, we will run a simple program that just prints an informational message.

-Here is the code for the programme we will compile and run:
+Here is the code of the program that we will compile and run.:

 #include <stdio.h>